postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ## Getting or setting the underlying property

-If you have only worked with methods so far, you may be already used to use the `meta.Proceed()` method in your template.
+If you have only worked with methods so far, you may be already used to using the `meta.Proceed()` method in your template.
 This method also works in a property template: when called from the getter, it returns the field or property value; when called from the setter, it sets the field or property to the value of the `value` parameter.

 If you need to get the property value from the setter, or if you need to set the property value to something else than the `value` parameter, you can do it by getting or setting the `meta.Target.FieldOrProperty.Value` property.